 Force USA Walkthrough Trap Bar Highlights

-The Force USA Trap Bar allows you to lift in a more natural way than with a barbell since your shoulders are in a more natural position than holding a bar in front of you.
-This could lead to better form while lifting, which will allow you to lift heavier weight the appropriate way.
-Regardless of if you want to deadlift, perform shoulder shrugs, a farmers walk, suitcase carries, or walking lunges — we found that the Force USA Walkthrough Trap Bar can handle it.
+The Force USA Trap Bar allows you to lift in a more natural way than you would with a barbell since your shoulders are in a more natural position.
+This could lead to better form while lifting, which will allow you to lift heavier weight safely.
+Regardless of if you want to deadlift, or perform shoulder shrugs, a farmer’s walk, suitcase carries, or walking lunges — we found that the Force USA Walkthrough Trap Bar can handle it.

-You can load up to 660 pounds on this trap bar which is a solid number for the majority of weight lifters, but the loading sleeves are just under 13 inches in length.
-This is significant because with a 20 kilogram barbell, the loading sleeves are typically 16 inches and will allow you to add some more weight on than what you can with this trap bar.
+You can load up to 660 pounds on this trap bar, which is a solid number for the majority of weight lifters, but the loading sleeves are just under 13 inches in length.
+This is significant because with a 20-kilogram barbell, the loading sleeves are typically 16 inches and will allow you to add some more weight than you can with this trap bar.
 So you could essentially run out of room for your plates before you reach that max weight threshold.
 The sleeves also don’t feature any grooves, but a pair of spring collars are included with your purchase to keep your plates in place.

 Who Should Buy the Force USA Walkthrough Trap Bar

 - Athletes of all levels can use this bar for their deadlifts since your body is aligned more naturally than it would be with a barbell.
 To put it simply, you don’t have to lean over this bar like you do with a barbell, which is really nice.

 - Customers who want a trap bar to do more than just deadlifts will enjoy the open design that brings more versatility and makes it possible to perform walking lunges, while the handle on top allows you to do suitcase carries.

 - Anyone who is tired of the hassle of changing weight on a trap bar will love the built-in jack here that requires minimal effort to load or unload weight plates.